Persona (series): Other adaptations

 Persona was adapted into an eight-issue manga series titled Megami Ibunroku Persona, originally serialized in 1996 and later reissued in 2009.
 A second spin-off manga, was released to tie in with the release of the Persona 2 games.
 Set within the same setting of the Persona 2 games, it follows a separate story.
 In its 2011 reissue, new material was added that connected the manga to the events of Innocent Sin.
 Persona 3, Persona 4, and Persona 5 have all received their own manga adaptations.
 Another manga based on Persona Q was also serialized: two separate manga storylines, based on the two storylines featured in the game, were written and dubbed Side:P3 and Side:P4.
 Multiple novels based on Persona 3 and 4 have also been released.

-Five stage plays based on Persona 3 have been produced under the banner Persona 3: The Weird Masquerade.
+Six stage plays based on Persona 3 have been produced under the banner Persona 3: The Weird Masquerade.
 They received limited runs and featured separate performances for the male and female versions of the game's protagonists.
 Persona 4 was also adapted into two stage plays, both produced by Marvelous AQL and receiving limited runs in 2012: Visualive and Visualive the Evolution.
 A stage play based on Persona 4 Arena was likewise given a limited run in December 2014, and one based on Persona 4 Arena Ultimax ran in July 2016.
 Beginning in 2019, a series of four plays based on Persona 5 were produced, titled Persona 5 The Stage.
 They received DVD releases and later were released on Crunchyroll.
+Persona 3 Reload is currently getting its own stage play, Persona 3 Lunation The Act.
+The first act of the stage play runs from July 6th to July 13th, 2025, at the Theatre G-Rosso.
+This stage play will only include the male protagonist, who will be played by Mizuki Umetsu.
+It will be directed by Makoto Kimura;